John Auchmoutie

 Brigadier Arthur Stewart Pakington Murray1

-Brigadier Arthur Stewart Pakington Murray was born on 9 September 1899.1 He is the son of Lt.-Col. Arthur Mordaunt Murray and Mabel Meliora Nicholson.1 He married Winifreda Irene Bevan, daughter of Edmund Henry Bevan, on 30 September 1961.1
+Brigadier Arthur Stewart Pakington Murray was born on 9 September 1899.1 He was the son of Lt.-Col. Arthur Mordaunt Murray and Mabel Meliora Nicholson.1 He married Winifreda Irene Bevan, daughter of Edmund Henry Bevan and Hon.
+Joan Mary Conyers Norton, on 30 September 1961.1 He died in 1983 at Blyth, Suffolk, England.2

-Brigadier Arthur Stewart Pakington Murray usually went by his middle name of Stewart.1 He was educated at Eton College, Eton, Berkshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He fought in the Second World War.1 He gained the rank of Brigadier in the service of the Grenadier Guards.1
+Brigadier Arthur Stewart Pakington Murray usually went by his middle name of Stewart.1 He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He fought in the Second World War.1 He gained the rank of Brigadier in the Grenadier Guards.1

 Citations